qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * Layout templates must be deployed in the :file:`composer_templates` directory.
 * Project templates must be deployed in the :file:`project_templates` directory.
-* Custom Python macro must be deployed in the :file:`python` directory.
+* Custom Python macros must be deployed in the :file:`python` directory.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.